 Attention deficiency can affect a kid’s capacity to learn through vicarious learning.
 To learn by noticing other people, the child will need to respond to different stimuli at the same time and sustain attention for a long period of time.

-For example, a child with autism observing a lesson that is presented by a teacher about signs of the traffic has to attend to the presentation of the teacher as well as:
+For example, a child with autism observing a lesson that is presented by a teacher about signs of traffic has to attend to the presentation of the teacher as well as:

-a) The teacher’s question or directive to other students
+- The teacher’s question or directive to other students

-b) The student’s answer to the teacher’s question
+- The student’s answer to the teacher’s question

-c) The teacher’s reaction/reward to the student’s response
+- The teacher’s reaction/reward to the student’s response

-d) The response of the student following the teacher’s reaction/reward
+- The response of the student following the teacher’s reaction/reward

 Examples of vicarious reinforcement at home or in an everyday environment include:

-- Giving a piece of candy to a child for picking up his/her toys in the presence of a sibling with autism.
+- Giving a piece of candy to a child for picking up their toys in the presence of a sibling with autism.
 Accompany that with praise to capture the most of their attention and help influence future behavior.